 We have performed nonclinical testing on MU1140 which has demonstrated the molecule's novel mechanism of action.
 We began additional nonclinical activities on MU1140 under the ECC with Intrexon in the second half of 2013 and activities have expanded with new identified homologs as available.
 These nonclinical activities are expected to include toxicity results, pharmacokinetic studies, and efficacy studies in animals for selected candidates.
 This work is being done primarily through the use of outside contractors.
 Pursuit of clinical trials toward the goal of ultimately obtaining regulatory approval will depend upon further successful advancements in our research collaboration efforts with Intrexon and our efforts to have additional product manufactured.
 Developments from these efforts will dictate our regulatory path.
-We expect that we will be in a position to file an Investigational New Drug (IND) application with the FDA in 2016 with a pre-IND meeting in the second half of 2015.
+We selected a lead candidate, OG253, and we will continue our research and development activities on OG253 as we move towards the filing of an IND in the second half of 2016.